aseno-gmbh/cassandra-cluster-test/README.md

 ## Set up & run a TEST-Application

-Once again, we do not want to reinvent the wheel and basically borrow a simple [datastax/spring-data-cassandra example](https://github.com/DataStax-Examples/spring-data-starter) and and make some adjustments ;-)
+Once again, we do not want to reinvent the wheel, so we borrow a simple [datastax/spring-data-cassandra example](https://github.com/DataStax-Examples/spring-data-starter) and make some adjustments ;-)

 To run the application we need only to run docker-compose with the application file.
-Once again, we are using docker-compose, since we may want to attach a second test-application which could be connected with the different ring/datacenter.
+Since we might want to attach a second test-application which will be connected with the different ring/datacenter, we use docker-compose again.

 ```bash
 # run the test application